Limestone Cleaning Service Las Vegas — Restoration, Polishing & Sealing

 - Dust mop with dry microfiber — limestone scratches easily from trapped grit

-- Blot spills immediately — especially acidic liquids
+- Blot spills immediately — especially acidic liquids (wine, juice, coffee)

 Weekly